Telodendria/Telodendria/docs/CONTRIBUTING.md

 Telodendria follows the standard pull request procedures.
 Once you have made your changes, committed them, and pushed to your fork, you should be able to open a pull request on the main repository.
-When you do, you will be prompted to write a description
+When you do, you will be prompted to write a description.
+Be sure to include the related issue that you are closing in your description.

 ### Code Style